 First, two basic points:

 1. There’s no such thing as sex addiction.
 The use of the word “addiction” in reference to sex (or to any behavior) is metaphorical, not literal.
 Addiction is the “compulsive need for and use of a habit-forming substance (as heroin, nicotine, or alcohol) characterized by tolerance and by well-defined physiological symptoms upon withdrawal.”
 (Thanks, Merriam-Webster.)
 AND/BUT the metaphor is extremely apt: the typical behavior of a “sex addict” (and of me, in my dark days) is indistinguishable from that of an addict to a substance such as heroin, nicotine, or alcohol.
 I lied, cheated, stole; I rationalized, blamed, hid, manipulated.
 I’ve read the Big Book, and there’s honestly nothing in there that doesn’t apply to me.
 SO: while one can’t be, technically speaking, addicted to sex, there is no meaningful sense in which a “sex addict” is any different from a heroin, or alcohol, or nicotine addict.
 For this reason, I tend to refer to “sex addiction” in quotations – as it’s something I don’t really believe exists.
 But I tend to refer to myself as an addict, no quotes, because – well, because the only thing that distinguishes me from a bona fide addict is that I never suffered physiological withdrawal, and I’m leery of the implicit superiority or claim of differentiation that would be implied by my denying my addict-ness.
-I’m an addict, for all intents in purposes, so – I’m an addict.
+I’m an addict, for all intents and purposes, so – I’m an addict.

 2. The 12-step model for recovery from addiction is one model.
 It is ill-suited for many.
 For me, the model’s absolutism and inflexibility were great for about six months, during which I figured out a lot of shit and began the long process of rebuilding my self.
 But in the long run, the model simply doesn’t work for me.
 This is particularly true of the fellowship in which I participated most consistently, which defines sobriety as “sex, free from lust, with one’s opposite-sex spouse only.”
 That is – no masturbation, no lustful spouse-fucking, no fucking of one’s same-sex spouse, no sex in the context of a long-term relationship not dignified by marriage, no spousally approved sex on the side, no swinging, etc. For many addicts, this clarity, this certainty, is helpful, vital even, to their “recovery.”
 They simply can’t negotiate a world that’s not black and white with regard to matters sexual.
 For me, this all amounted to a stifling, deathly sex-negativity that was worse, less manageable, less survive-able, than my previous, out-of-control ways.